Python3pkg/CollectionBatchTool/docs/source/collectionbatchtool/quickstart.rst

 Setting up the database connection
 ----------------------------------

-CollectionBatchTool let you work with one Specify collection at a time.
+CollectionBatchTool lets you work with one Specify collection at a time.
 Enter your personal settings in a configuration file similar to what is shown below.
 Then, save the file with a suitable name, for example :file:`settings.cfg`.